Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Introduction

 An alternative way to realize a hybrid approach was presented in refs.~\cite{Athron:2016fuq,Athron:2017fvs}.
 This so-called \feft\ approach is an EFT calculation in which the matching condition is suitably modified such that terms suppressed by powers of $v^2/\MS^2$ are included in the quartic Higgs coupling.
 One advantage of this method is the structural simplicity of the matching condition.
 As a result, the method is well suited for automation and has thus been implemented into the generic spectrum generators \fs\ \cite{Athron:2014yba,Athron:2017fvs} and \sarah/\spheno\ \cite{Staub:2017jnp}.
 A difficulty of the FlexibleEFTHiggs approach is to make sure that large logarithms cancel in the matching between the EFT and the UV model, as required.
 Indeed, avoiding double counting leads to significant complications in all hybrid calculations \cite{Athron:2017fvs,Bahl:2017aev,Bahl:2018ykj}.

-In this paper we present an extension of the \feft\ hybrid approach beyond \NLO\ and apply it to perform a state-of-the-art hybrid calculation of the light CP-even Higgs boson mass in the real MSSM.
+In this paper we present an extension of the \feft\ hybrid approach with a matching of the quartic Higgs coupling $\hat{\lambda}$ beyond 1-loop level (next-to-leading order, NLO) and apply it to perform a state-of-the-art hybrid calculation of the light CP-even Higgs boson mass in the real MSSM.
 Thereby our calculation incorporates several conceptual changes and significant improvements: \begin{itemize} \item We parametrize the matching calculation at the high-energy scale in terms of parameters of the UV model (i.e.\ the MSSM).
 This is in contrast to the usually chosen parametrization in terms of EFT parameters.
 Our ``full-model parametrization'' has several significant advantages.
 An important advantage is that the cancellation of large logarithmic corrections in the matching is more transparent.
-Furthermore, our parametrization is to a large extent independent of the chosen UV model, which allows for a straightforward application to a large class of SUSY models.
+Furthermore, our parametrization allows for a computer algebraic implementation which is to a large extent independent of the chosen UV model.
+This fact enables the straightforward application to a large class of SUSY models.
 The detailed discussion of the different possible parametrizations is presented in \secref{sec:matching_general}.

 \item In our application to the MSSM we include the state-of-the-art radiative corrections in the matching up to the 3-loop level at $\ord(\oneL + \twoloopfm + \thrloopfm)$ and perform renormalization-group running up to 4-loop level in QCD.
 As a result, our calculation reaches a precision of \NCLO\ with a resummation of \NCLL, comparable with the calculation presented in ref.~\cite{Harlander:2019dge}.
 The details of the matching of the MSSM to the SM are presented in \secref{sec:expansion_Master_eq}, and numerical results are shown in sections~\ref{sec:numerical_results}--\ref{sec:uncertainty}.